 Well, maybe the whole world wouldn't sing it, but an awful lot of people would.
 There were hit versions in 1946 for Nat "King" Cole and Charlie Spivak.
 1947 saw charters by Eddy Howard, Dinah Shore, Ella Fitzgerald, and Art Kassel.
 Over the years, it's also been done by (among others) Smiley Lewis (1954), the Rivileers (1954), Sam Cooke (1958), Jesse Belvin (1959), the Voices Five (1959), Donnie Elbert (1960), the Cleftones (1961), the Spaniels (1961), Marvin Gaye & Mary Wells (1964), Rufus Thomas (1971), and James Brown (1976).
 It was a long battle, but Pat finally regained the rights to the tune.

+On May 27, Deek returned to Indianapolis when the Brown Dots appeared at the Sunset Terrace.
+Also on the show were Savannah Churchill and Luis Russell's Orchestra, featuring violinist Milton Buggs as vocalist.
 In mid-June 1945, the Brown Dots were at Chicago's Regal Theater, along with Marva Louis, Savannah Churchill, Jelly Roll & ZuZu, and Luis Russell's Orchestra.

 Sometime during the summer or early fall of 1945, Joe King and Deek Watson started fighting.
 King had some money and was very independent.
 Deek, after what had happened to him in the Ink Spots, wasn't about to give up power to someone else.
 When they played a gig in Atlanta, Georgia, Deek fired him.
 (By January 1946, Joe was doing a solo act, and was appearing at the Village Corners in Pittsburgh.)